Image Clustering with External Guidance: Related Work

 \subsection{Zero-shot Classification}

 Recently, more and more efforts have been devoted to multi-modal, especially vision-language pre-training (VLP).
-By learning the abundant image-text pairs on the Internet, VLP methods~\cite{UNIMO, Beit3, BLIP}, with CLIP~\cite{CLIP} as a representative, have achieved impressive performance in multi-modal representation learning.
+By learning the abundant image-text pairs on the Internet, VLP methods~\cite{UNIMO, Beit3}, have achieved impressive performance in multi-modal representation learning.
 More importantly, unlike uni-modal pre-trained models that require additional fine-tuning, VLP models could adapt to various tasks such as classification~\cite{CLIP}, segmentation~\cite{DenseCLIP}, and image captioning~\cite{BLIP} in a zero-shot manner.
-Here, we briefly introduce the zero-shot image classification paradigm in CLIP as an example.
-Given names of $K$ classes such as ``plane'', ``train'' or ``car'', CLIP first assembles them with prompts like ``a photo of [CLASS]'', where the [CLASS] token is replaced by the specific class name.
+Here, we briefly introduce the zero-shot image classification paradigm in CLIP~\cite{CLIP} as an example.
+Given names of $K$ classes, CLIP first assembles them with prompts like ``a photo of [CLASS]'', where the [CLASS] token is replaced by the specific class name.
 Then, CLIP computes the text embeddings $\{w_i\}_{i=1}^K$ of the prompted sentences with its pre-trained text encoder.
-Finally, CLIP treats the embeddings $\{w_i\}_{i=1}^K$ as the weight of the classifier, and predicts the probability of image $\textbf{v}$ belonging to the $i$-th class as
+Finally, CLIP treats the embeddings $\{w_i\}_{i=1}^K$ as the classifier weight, and predicts the probability of image $\textbf{v}$ belonging to the $i$-th class as